zrythm/zrythm/README.md

 in the range, inclusive, is a “copyrightable” year that would be listed individually.

+Some files, where specified, are licensed under different licenses.

 ## Support
 We appreciate contributions of any size -- donations enable us to spend more time working on the project, and help cover our infrastructure expenses.

 ### Paypal
 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LZWVK6228PQGE&source=url